Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 > A mechanism that decouples an interface (hierarchy) from an implementation (hierarchy).

 Stronger form of encapsulation.
 It decouples abstraction from implementation and allows communication between multiple inheritances.

+### Composite

+> A mechanism for treating individual (scalar) objects and compositions of objects in a uniform manner.

+An object that is like a single object when use externaly and can act like a collection for internal use.
+Treat individual objects as well as aggregated objects in a uniform fashion.